 • Within 90 days of your original departure date the cancellation charges are 100% of the trip cost (deposit, flexi start add-on and balance are all non-refundable)

 35.15 For example, if you make a booking on 1 Jan 2019 for an original departure date of 1 Jun 2019, you pay your deposit on 1 Jan 2019 and your remainder balance by 3 March 2019 (90 days before the original departure date).
 Your trip becomes non-refundable on 3 March 2019 as we have begun arranging your accommodation and transport.
-If you then activate a Flexi-Start by 1 May 2019 (up to 30 days before your original departure date), the postponed booking retains its terms and conditions from the original booking and therefore remains non-refundable.
+If you then postpone or activate a Flexi-Start by 1 May 2019 (up to 30 days before your original departure date), the postponed booking retains its terms and conditions from the original booking and therefore remains non-refundable.

 36. EUROVENTURE TRAVEL CREDIT